DrakirL/DrakirL.github.io/p10/class/warlock.md

 #### Boon of the Bauble
 You gain 1 point in EVERY Skill?
 #### Boon of the Blade
-You can use your Pact Boon to make a Ranged Magic Attack, dealing damage equal to your Pact Die on a hit. <br>
+You can use your Pact Boon to make a Ranged Magic?
+Attack, dealing damage equal to your Pact Die on a hit. <br>
 The damage is of the same type as the weapon.
 The range is (60/240).
 #### Boon of the Book
 After